tari-project/tari-crypto-wasm/README.md

-# Tari Crypto FFI Wrapper
+# Tari Crypto WASM Wrapper

 This is a WASM library wrapper for (Tari Crypto)[https://github.com/tari-project/tari-crypto]